Functional Behaviour Assessment and Behaviour

 This principle, later extended into the Communication-Based Intervention model (Carr and Durand, 1985), has three practical implications for the BIP.
 First, the replacement behaviour must be functionally equivalent.
 It must get the student the same outcome (escape, attention, access, or sensory input) that the problem behaviour was getting.
 Second, the replacement behaviour must be more efficient than the problem behaviour.
 If it is harder, slower, or less reliable at producing the desired outcome, the student will revert to the problem behaviour.
 Third, the environment must be modified to make the problem behaviour less necessary and the replacement behaviour more successful.

 For a student whose escape-motivated behaviour is triggered by long written tasks, a BIP that only punishes disruption misses the point entirely.
 The effective BIP modifies the task (chunked instructions, graphic organisers, choice of response format), teaches the student to request breaks or help appropriately, and responds to appropriate requests immediately and reliably.
-The disruptive behaviour is no longer necessary because the replacement behaviour works.
+The challenging behaviour is no longer necessary because the replacement behaviour works.

 Sugai and Horner (2002) outlined the components of an evidence-based BIP.
 A complete plan includes all of the following elements, each directly linked to the FBA findings.